Wall Street tries again to snap losing streak, pushes higher

 NEW YORK (AP) — Stocks on Wall Street are making another run at breaking their losing streak, climbing on Tuesday as negotiations drag on in Washington on whether to deliver more support for the economy.

-The S&P 500 was 0.7% higher in early trading after a bipartisan group of lawmakers unveiled a detailed COVID-19 relief proposal and House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin spoke late Monday about the urgency of approving aid for the struggling economy.
-A day earlier, the S&P 500 jumped to an even bigger gain in the morning amid hopes for progress in Washington, only to fade in the afternoon and lock in its fourth straight loss.
+The S&P 500 was 0.5% higher in morning trading after a bipartisan group of lawmakers unveiled a detailed COVID-19 relief proposal and House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin spoke late Monday about the urgency of approving aid for the struggling economy.
+A day earlier, the S&P 500 jumped to a morning gain of 0.9% amid hopes for progress in Washington, only to fade in the afternoon and lock in its fourth straight loss.

-Another big gain for Apple also helped to lift the market.
-It’s the most influential stock in the S&P 500 because of its massive size, and it rose 3.7% after a report from Japan’s Nikkei said it may produce nearly 30% more iPhones in the first half of 2021 versus a year earlier.
-Such growth would easily outstrip analysts’ expectations.
+Another big gain for Apple also helped to lift Wall Street.
+It’s the most influential stock in the S&P 500 because of its massive size, and it rose 3.3% after a report from Japan’s Nikkei said it may produce more iPhones in the first half of 2021 than analysts had been expecting.

 Much of the market’s focus remains on Washington, though, where a deep partisan divide has kept Congress from delivering another dose of financial support for the economy.
 Economists and investors have been clamoring for more aid for jobless workers and hard-hit industries, among other things, particularly as surging coronavirus counts pummel the economy again.

+Another round of financial support from Washington could help carry the economy through what’s expected to be a bleak winter, before vaccines help things get closer to normal next year.

+Stocks of companies already hit hardest by the pandemic were lagging the market sharply on Tuesday.
+Norwegian Cruise Line fell 6.1%, cruise-operator Royal Caribbean dropped 4.4% and American Airlines Group lost 2.3%.

-Such worries have made the market shaky in recent weeks, after surging through November on hopes for coming COVID-19 vaccines and relief that the U.S. presidential election ended with a clear winner, Democrat Joe Biden.
+Worries about the worsening pandemic and stop-and-start talks in Washington about support for the economy have made the market shaky in recent weeks.
+It earlier surged through November on hopes for coming COVID-19 vaccines and relief that the U.S. presidential election ended with a clear winner, Democrat Joe Biden.
+The electoral college confirmed Biden's victory on Monday.

-The S&P 500 remains near its record amid such hopes.
-Massive efforts by the Federal Reserve have also helped, and the central bank begins its last policy meeting of the year on Tuesday.
+Still, the S&P 500 remains near its record set a week ago.
+Massive efforts by the Federal Reserve have provided another huge underpinning, and the central bank begins its last policy meeting of the year on Tuesday.
 It will announce its decision on Wednesday after already cutting short-term interest rates to nearly zero and indicating it will keep them there for a while even if inflation rises above its target of 2%.

 In Asia, Japan’s benchmark Nikkei 225 index fell 0.2% after Prime Minister Yoshihide Suga announced the suspension of a travel promotion program that has helped businesses but also is thought to have contributed to a resurgence of coronavirus outbreaks.